About Flight Compensation Checker

 It is an educational estimate, not legal advice.
 Actual outcomes depend on airline cooperation and, in some cases, court proceedings.

-This site is one of a series of AI-first functional tools published at printmoneylab.com — a project documenting the journey of building automated income streams with AI.
-The tool is free to use.
+This site is a free, AI-first functional tool.
 If you find it useful, sharing it is the best way to support it.

 Affiliate disclosure